Code-Institute-Submissions/IFDMSP-A/README.md

 Copy the contents of the IFDMSP-A folder into the root\public\ of the website host plan delete the "SUPPORT" folder to remove the support files of this read  me.

-Any hidden file/s & .gitignore can also be deleted Ensure the correct rights are placed on your file structure especially read and execute only on key files.
+Any hidden file/s & .gitignore can also be deleted and the electionfever.code-workspace, including this README>MD.
+Ensure the correct rights are placed on your file structure especially read and execute only on key files.

 Your admin should be able to help if you have an issue.